-- Walks alone without support: For the first time, the baby lets go of a support and walks alone correctly (3).
+- Walks alone without support: For the first time, the baby lets go of support and walks alone correctly (3).
 There is a better body balance with the strength to enable this significant landmark.
-Since the baby can ‘toddle’, which is walking with a slight wobble, he is also called a toddler.
+Since the baby can ‘toddle’, which is walking with a slight wobble, they are also called a toddler.

-- Pulls toys while walking: He doesn’t just walk but also pulls stringed toys, such as a toy car, while walking.
+- Pulls toys while walking: They do not just walk but also pull stringed toys, such as a toy car while walking.

 - May run and walk up the steps with support: Some toddlers may even run albeit in short bursts or at a slow pace.
 The little one may also walk up and down the stairs using the support of the handrails.
 Stronger leg muscles can facilitate this milestone.

-- Can throw a ball: The aim could be incorrect, but at least he knows how to throw a ball.
-Better musculature and increased strength of the shoulders help do this action.
+- Can throw a ball: The aim could be incorrect, but at least they know how to throw a ball.
+Better musculature and increased strength of the shoulders help to do this action.

 - Drinks from the cup and eats with a spoon: The 18-month-old puts aside the sipper to drink from an open cup instead.
-He will also be able to hold a spoon properly and guide it to his mouth.
+They will also be able to hold a spoon properly and guide it to their mouth.

 These are milestones about the baby’s social skills, emotional temperament, and the ability to use language.

 - Throws temper tantrums: Behold the first temper tantrums!
 The baby got fussy earlier, but this time it is a real tantrum.
-For instance, if earlier you took away a toy from him, he would cry and act fussy.
-But now, he will pretend to cry loudly, roll down on the floor, and even throw his hands up in the air.
+For instance, if earlier you took away a toy from them, they would cry and act fussy.
+But now, they will pretend to cry loudly, roll down on the floor, and even throw their hands up in the air.